mincong-h/mincong-h.github.io/_posts/2023-05-29-wechat-networking.md

 the interactions may be different from yours.

-After reading this article, you will understand what are the main websites used by WeChat, how is a typical route of an HTTP request, how does it store the information in MacOS, etc. Hopefully, it will allow you to learn a bit more about network troubleshooting as well.
+After reading this article, you will understand what are the main websites used by WeChat, how is a typical route of an HTTP request, how does WeChat store the information in MacOS, etc. Hopefully, it will allow you to learn a bit more about network troubleshooting and Tencent Cloud as well.
 Now, let's get started!

-## Section 1
+## Environment

+The test is made with the following hardware and software:

+* Apple MacBook Pro (13-inch, 2019)
+* WeChat MacOS (3.8.0)
+* OWASP Zed Attack Proxy (2.12.0)
+* Wireshark - Network Protocol Analyzer (4.0.6)
+* `traceroute` (1.4a12+Darwin)
+* `host` (9.10.6)

 ## Section 2